 The curriculum is at the heart of what a school does.
 At Castle Donington College, we aim to give each pupil a balanced ‘entitlement’ covering the full range of mathematical, linguistic, technical, scientific and artistic areas.
 Our curriculum is ambitious, broad, balanced and inclusive and our pupils find it exciting and challenging; one which stimulates, motives and ignites curiosity.
 Our curriculum reflects the National Curriculum.
 It is divided into key stages and is designed to be coherent, progressive, and challenging.

-The curriculum at Castle Donington College is designed to enable all individual pupils to achieve their full potential, regardless of their academic ability.
-What we teach has been carefully considered and designed to ensure all pupils are well-prepared for life in modern Britain and able to access and progress to aspirational Post 16 opportunities, whether that is at Sixth Form, a further education institution, an apprenticeship placement or employment.
+The curriculum at Castle Donington College is designed and sequenced to enable all individual pupils to achieve their full potential, regardless of their academic ability.
+What we teach has been carefully considered and planned to ensure all pupils are well-prepared for life in modern Britain and able to access and progress to aspirational Post 16 opportunities, whether that is at Sixth Form, a further education institution, an apprenticeship placement or employment.

 At Key Stage 4, (Years 10 and 11) pupils follow a Core curriculum of English, Maths, Science, PE Religious Education and PSHE.
 In addition, they chose to study four option subjects.

 We belief that all pupils have an equal right to a full and rounded education, which will enable them to achieve their full potential.
 We endeavour to secure special educational provision for pupils for whom this is required, that is ‘additional to and different from’ that provided within the curriculum.
 In doing so, we aim to better respond to the four areas of need identified in the Code of Practice (September 2014):

 We ensure that both pupils and parents are appropriately involved in all discussions and decisions about individual support and provision.
 The pupil’s needs are always at the heart of our provision and decision-making.